cyclone in india

 How Are Cyclones Named in India

 Cyclones in India are named through a well-established and systematic procedure involving international cooperation and meteorological authorities’ contributions.
-Cyclone in India, cyclones are named by the India Meteorological Department (IMD) following a regional system established in collaboration with neighboring countries.
+Cyclones in India are called by the India Meteorological Department (IMD) following a regional system established in collaboration with neighboring countries.
 The naming process involves a pre-determined list of names contributed by various countries bordering the North Indian Ocean, including India, Bangladesh, Myanmar, and others.
 The naming process aims to facilitate communication, reduce confusion, and enhance public awareness during cyclone events.

 1. International Collaboration

-The naming of cyclones is a collaborative effort on an international scale.
+The naming of cyclones is an international collaborative effort.
 The World Meteorological Organization (WMO) is pivotal in coordinating this effort.

 2. Alphabetical Listing

 Cyclone names are listed alphabetically by country.
-Each country within a specific region provides a list of words to be used for cyclones that may form within their jurisdiction.
+Each country within a specific region provides a list of words to be used for cyclones that may form within its jurisdiction.

 3. Neutral Gender Names